zzzprojects/EntityFramework-Extensions/docs2/pages/site/contest-rules.md

 6. Before being declared a winner: The selected winner will be contacted by email and notified that they won.
 The selected winner must reply by private message within 30 business days of notification.
 If a selected winner cannot be contacted by email within 30 calendar days of selection or there is a return of any prior notification as undeliverable, he/she will be disqualified and will forfeit the prize, ZZZ Projects would draw another winner the same way.
-All winners will be posted on this page.
+Winners names and website URLs will be posted on this page

 ### PRIZES
 7. Grand Prize: There will be one (1) grand prize per month available to be won, consisting of a Free Entity Framework Extensions License including Support & updates for a year (value of approximately 799$) until the end of the contest.